beeman-93/twitter-data-analysis-4/README.md

 In this repo, I applied elbow method to find the right amount of K for the K-means.
 When k==4, we notice an elbow point.

 Therefore, we set the K==4.

+# Update on some explanation on K means clustering algorithm

+K means clustering algorithm is an unsupervised machine learning technique used to cluster data.

+Unspervised machine learning means the cases where you don't know your target variable or class.
+Instead, we try to identify the underlying structure in the data.

+1. Start with K centroids by putting them at random place.

+2. Compute distance of every point from centroid and cluster them accordingly.

+3. Adjust centroids so that they become center of gravity for given cluster.

+4. Re-cluster every point based on their distance with centroid.

+5. Again adjust centroids.

+6. Recomputer clusters and repeat this till data points stop changing clusters.